Hour of Code

 It reaches tens of millions of students in 180+ countries through a one-hour introduction to computer science and computer programming.

-Every year we make courses freely available to the public so that they can challenge themselves to create amazing programs, apps and web pages.
+Every year we make courses freely available to the public so that they can challenge themselves to create amazing programs, games and, solve puzzles whilst learning about emerging technologies.
 We love being a part of Code.org's initiative!

 Using Hour of Code in schools

-If you are a teacher wanting to introduce programming into your classroom, Hour of code can be a good way to ease student in.
-There is a wide variety of activities and suitable for a younger audience.
-Children as young as 5 have completed some of these courses, with adult support (Food Frenzy is a good lesson to start off with).
+If you are a teacher wanting to introduce Computer Science into your classroom, Hour of Code can be a good way to ease student in.
+There is a wide variety of activities and most are suitable for a younger audience with some support.
+Check out the teaching guides for additional activities to accompany the online course component.